Chatter and rumors about ICE went on for days at school of Texas girl who died by suicide

 The mother told CNN that her daughter was born in the US.

+“There was no active bullying report filed with GISD.
+We had no idea that the things… that have been reported in the media have been taking place,” Stewart said.

+“Students started coming to the table to make administration aware of kind of what’s taking place, so that we then found out, at that particular moment, that there was indeed some ongoing bantering and issues back and forth,” he continued.

-CNN has reached out to the Gainesville Independent School District for further comment on the bullying allegations, rumors and taunting related to immigration.
-The school has not responded to inquiries other than to issue a general statement about its policy to investigate all reports of bullying.
+CNN has not had access to the full interview and the questions Stewart was asked on the topic but has reached out to the Gainesville Independent School District for further comment on the bullying allegations, rumors and taunting related to immigration.
+The school district has not responded to CNN’s inquiries other than to issue general statements about its policy to investigate all reports of bullying.

-Genessis Arnal, an 11-year-old and one of Carranza’s friends, told CNN she’d been hearing from other students at school that “ICE was coming.”
+The district said it could not comment on specific student matters in a statement emailed to CNN on Thursday but stressed that student safety is a top priority.

+“We want to emphasize that we take all reports of bullying and student safety concerns very seriously,” the statement said.
+“Our district follows strict protocols for investigating any allegations, and we are committed to fostering a safe and supportive environment for every student.”

-“I was scared because I have family that’s Mexican,” she said.
+“I was scared because I have family that’s Mexican,” Genessis said.
 “And like I really don’t want that to happen, because I love my family.”

-While Arnal said she’d heard the chatter at school about ICE, she had not heard anyone specifically targeting Carranza.
+While Genessis said she’d heard the chatter at school about ICE, she had not heard anyone specifically targeting Jocelynn.

-Arnal described going to her friend’s viewing on Tuesday night as emotional, a scene packed with dozens of friends, classmates, and family members.

-“It makes me feel sad,” Arnal said.
-“She didn’t know how much people actually loved her before she passed away.”

 The subject line of the email reads “Immigration Policy Concerns” and specifically notes Trump’s directive to remove schools from the “sensitive location” designation, a highly publicized move that prompted questions and concerns across the country on whether authorities could detain people at schools.